ondrej-kvasnovsky/algorithms/data-structures/stack/valid-parentheses.md

 Output: true
 ```

+## Solution

 Here is a solution using stack.

 ```
 class Solution {